emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. I'll take safer/less trafficked but hillier roads that I wouldn't take on a normal bike.
 1. It lets me get around even after a long day or after I'm tired from strength training.
 I end up riding a lot more as a result.
 1. The motor lets you make different bike fit tradeoffs (e.g., a lower saddle position than I'd generally ride which is comfier on the saddle but would be typically less comfy on my joints).[^4] Even different contact point tradeoffs such as tire choice and pressure.
 1. Your weight is distributed across all your contact points: handlebars, saddle, and pedals.
-I find that biking at a particularly chill pace on a normal bike results in putting less weight into my pedals and thus more weight on my handlebars and saddle.
+I find that biking at a particularly chill pace on a normal bike puts less weight on my pedals and, thus, more on my handlebars and saddle.
 This can result in discomfort faster.
 1. I bought this after over a year of chronic wrist pain affecting nearly every aspect of my life, including riding.
-I've hoped it's helped:
+I've been hoping it's helped:
    1. As I fatigue on longer rides (or if I'm already tired when I get on the bike) my core gives less support and I'll put more weight on my bars and thus my wrists.
 The motor helps me avoid this situation.
-   1. People often torque their wrists against their bars when they climb up hard hills.
+   1. People often torque their wrists against their bars when climbing hard hills.
 The e-bike makes hills easier and avoids this more often.
-   1. Pain can have a neuroplastic component to it and it's easy for me to be habitually hypervigilant about pain on the bike.
+   1. Pain can have a neuroplastic component, and it's easy for me to be habitually hypervigilant about pain on the bike.
 Riding with the electric assist has perhaps shaken up my experience on a bike and given some positive feedback cycle here.
-   1. Similarly, if I am getting a flare up I can get home faster which helps avoid negative associations with pain on a bike.
+   1. Similarly, if I am getting a flare-up, I can get home faster which helps avoid negative associations with pain on a bike.
 1. The great thing about an e-bike is that I can easily carry a beefy lock.
 I use a [Hiplok D1000](https://hiplok.com/product/hiplok-d1000/) with [Pitlock](https://www.pitlock.de/en/) locking skewers for the wheels.
 I generally only lock to inverted-U bike racks.

 ## Assist Experience